 - Electrical Cable Replacement (DB #DR008) provides for systemwide replacement of electrical cable to improve reliability and fire resistance. - Preventive Maintenance (DB #DR034) provides for preventive maintenance expenses pertaining to activities performed on vehicles and facilities. - Pedestrian Bridge and Tunnel Rehabilitation (DB #D1305) provides for the planning, design, and construction to rehabilitate Pedestrian Bridges and Tunnels.
-The projects will allow for preventive repairs of bridges and tunnels owned by PATCO, including structural steel and concrete repairs, installation of protective coating, miscellaneous steel repair, joint filler and spot paint. - Rehabilitation of PATCO Bridges (DB #D1912) provides for the planning, design, and construction to rehabilitate PATCO Bridges. - Subway Structures Renovation (DB #DR1802) will provide for preventive repairs of pedestrian bridges, tunnels, subway stations, and pump rooms owned by PATCO, including but not limited to miscellaneous steel repair, concrete repair, joint filler, painting, waterproofing, and tunnel leakage mitigation throughout the PATCO High Speed Line System. - Relocation of Center Tower/SCADA Modernization (DB #DR038) includes the purchase and installation of new equipment for centralized train control, traction power control, and integrated customer service/communication. - Transit Enhancements (DB #DR036) will support enhancements to the PATCO High Speed Line. - PATCO Substation Improvements (DB #DR2304) will include upgrades to equipment, including rehabilitation of the buildings at New Jersey PATCO substations. - PATCO Substation Improvements (DB #DR2304) will include upgrades to equipment, including rehabilitation of the buildings at New Jersey PATCO substations.
+The projects will allow for preventive repairs of bridges and tunnels owned by PATCO, including structural steel and concrete repairs, installation of protective coating, miscellaneous steel repair, joint filler and spot paint. - Rehabilitation of PATCO Bridges (DB #D1912) provides for the planning, design, and construction to rehabilitate PATCO Bridges. - Subway Structures Renovation (DB #DR1802) will provide for preventive repairs of pedestrian bridges, tunnels, subway stations, and pump rooms owned by PATCO, including but not limited to miscellaneous steel repair, concrete repair, joint filler, painting, waterproofing, and tunnel leakage mitigation throughout the PATCO High Speed Line System. - Relocation of Center Tower/SCADA Modernization (DB #DR038) includes the purchase and installation of new equipment for centralized train control, traction power control, and integrated customer service/communication. - Transit Enhancements (DB #DR036) will support enhancements to the PATCO High Speed Line. - PATCO Substation Improvements (DB #DR2304) will include upgrades to equipment, including rehabilitation of the buildings at New Jersey PATCO substations.

+CHAPTER 5:

-CHAPTER 5: Public Involvement
+Public Involvement

 DVRPC firmly believes that meaningful public participation results in better planning outcomes.
 Public participation is a process, not a single event.
-DVRPC provides multiple opportunities for a wide variety of stakeholders, including vulnerable and historically marginalized populations, public officials, and the private sector, to provide comments and inform on transportation planning and programming decisions.
+DVRPC provides multiple opportunities for a wide variety of stakeholders, including vulnerable and historically marginalized populations, public officials, and the private sector, to provide comments on and stay informed about transportation planning and programming decisions.
 By incorporating local information, residents' lived experiences, and subject matter expertise, plans are more implementable and sustainable, and more stakeholders are involved in the outcomes.